NSLS-II/deep-beamline-simulation/README.rst

 - Open a new terminal window, ``vagrant up``, ``vagrant ssh``, activate the conda environment, and enter the directory for ``sirepo-bluesky``.
 Run ``ipython`` to begin simulations.

-- In order to run a grid scan create a directory ``mkdir /tmp/data/YYYY/MM/DD``.
+- In order to run a grid scan create a directory ``mkdir /tmp/data/YYYY/MM/DD``, where 'YYYY/MM/DD' represents the current date.

 .. _sirepo-bluesky: https://github.com/NSLS-II/sirepo-bluesky